alejolagosm/map_workouts/README.md

 It uses:

-- JS with classess and methods to
+- JS with classess and methods to create the map and render the workouts
 - The leafty library to create the render of the map
 - The location API from the browser and local storage to save the workouts of the user.